 For agents, the hub of the ticketing system is the Agent Workspace.
 This is the ticket interface where your agents manage all support requests for all of the communication channels you set up (email, messaging, voice, and so on).

 All the support conversations your agents have with customers are captured in a single interface.
-In the example above, you can see that this ticket began as a live chat and then the agent followed up via an email message to the customer to provide additional information.
+In the example above, you can see that this ticket began as a live chat, and then the agent followed up via an email message to the customer to provide additional information.
 That’s all captured in the conversation flow (the middle section of the ticket interface).
 The Agent Workspace allows all omnichannel communication to be captured in a single conversation thread.

-On the left side of the ticket interface, you see the ticket data such as who’s assigned to the ticket, its priority, type, any tags that have been added, and so on.
+On the left side of the ticket interface, you see the ticket data, such as who’s assigned to the ticket, its priority, type, any tags that have been added, and so on.

 The right side of the ticket interface also provides a context panel with access to the apps that you have the option of adding via the Zendesk Apps Marketplace.

-At the top of the Agent Workspace, agents can access and monitor activity for the channels that they’ve been assigned to (chat, voice, and messaging).
+At the top of the Agent Workspace, agents can access and monitor activity for the channels they’ve been assigned to (chat, voice, and messaging).
 They can also set their availability status (online, away, or invisible) to make themselves available (or not) to participate in incoming support requests via those channels.

 Additional features for increased organizational and business complexity and volume

-|Light agents||Light Agents are additional agent users that are able to collaborate on tickets.
-They have limited permissions, but can stay informed about tickets and, when needed, provide subject matter expertise and advice by adding private comments to the ticket.
+|Light agents||Light Agents are additional agent users that can collaborate on tickets.
+They have limited permissions but can stay informed about tickets and, when needed, provide subject matter expertise and advice by adding private comments to the ticket.
 See Understanding and setting light agent permissions.|

 |Side conversations||Side Conversations enable you to bring in other people from internal and external teams to collaborate on tickets without interrupting the main conversation flow within the ticket.
-The difference between this and Light Agents is that these other people are not able to see or interact with tickets; they have no agent permissions whatsoever.
-An agent working on a ticket can create a side conversation to communicate with and gather more information from, for example, a supplier or shipper, to help them solve the ticket.
+The difference between this and Light Agents is that these other people cannot see or interact with tickets; they have no agent permissions whatsoever.
+An agent working on a ticket can create a side conversation to communicate with and gather more information from, for example, a supplier or shipper to help them solve the ticket.
 Side conversations keep these informational conversations associated with a ticket so that it’s all in one place.
 See Using side conversations in tickets.|

 |Multiple ticket forms and conditional ticket fields||In the Suite, you can create custom ticket forms (see Creating multiple ticket forms to support different request types) and use conditional ticket fields (fields that are displayed or hidden based on what a user selects in another field – see Creating conditional ticket fields in Zendesk Support).|

-|Data center locality||Data Center Locality provides you with the option of choosing where your account data is hosted (US-only or EU-only).
+|Data center locality||Data Center Locality enables you to choose where your account data is hosted (US-only or EU-only).
 See About Data Center Location.|

 |Advanced compliance||Advanced compliance helps you fulfill your HIPAA obligations.
-With advanced compliance, you have the ability to enter into a Business Associate Agreement (BAA) with Zendesk.
-Additionally, Zendesk will provide you with appropriate security configuration options to help safeguard protected health information (PHI).
+With advanced compliance, you can enter into a Business Associate Agreement (BAA) with Zendesk.
+Additionally, Zendesk will provide appropriate security configuration options to help safeguard protected health information (PHI).
 See Advanced Compliance.|

 |Enhanced disaster recovery||Enhanced Disaster Recovery enhances the protection of your Zendesk data and provides for faster recovery in the event of a disaster that interrupts your Zendesk service.
 Your Zendesk data is replicated in real-time and you’ll receive priority cloud resiliency.
 See Enhanced Disaster Recovery.|